henrysky/astroNN/docs/source/quick_start.rst

 Folder Structure for astroNN, APOGEE and Gaia data
 ---------------------------------------------------

 This code depends on environment variables and folders for APOGEE and Gaia data.
 The environment variables are

-- ``SDSS_LOCAL_SAS_MIRROR``: top-leveldirectory that will be used to (selectively) mirror the SDSS SAS
+- ``SDSS_LOCAL_SAS_MIRROR``: top-level directory that will be used to (selectively) mirror the SDSS Science Archive Server (SAS)
 - ``GAIA_TOOLS_DATA``: top-level directory under which the Gaia data will be stored.

 How to set environment variable on different operating system: `Guide